Hammarou/Employee_Payroll_Tracker/README.md

 ## Usage

-To view and inspect my modifications, please access the JavaScript file locatied in the Develop folder.
+To view and inspect my modifications, please navigate to the repository located at Github.com (url link provided below), then access the JavaScript file locatied in the Develop folder.

--The deployed webpage can be accessed at following URL:
+-The deployed webpage can be accessed at the following URL:

--To view and inspect my modifications, please access the online file locatied in Github.com.
+-The Github repo can be accessed at the following URL: